 Is it required to turn off the light or the panel before cleaning?

-Answer: Let’s go right to the point: solar panels and lights, while powered by solar energy, are still electronic gadgets.
+Let’s get right to the point: even though solar energy powers solar panels and lights, they are still electronic devices.
 As a result, you must turn off the light before beginning to clean.
-It is a global safety preventative guideline.
+It is a global safety and prevention guideline.

 Solar lights are unusual in that they produce bright light while causing no harm to the environment.
 The main disadvantage of using them outside is that they become soiled over time.
-Many consumers are perplexed by the fact that their solar lights are not operating up to their expectations.
+The fact that their solar lights don’t perform as well as they anticipated is confusing to many people.

 Dirtiness should no longer be an issue with this instruction on how to clean outdoor solar lights.
 You will have great lighting during the night if you clean the panel, battery, and light.
 Even the coldest and most frightening evenings will become romantic.